WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/debugger.md

 ### Shutting down or restarting

-The debugger can be shutdown manually if desired using `Rml::Debugger::Shutdown()`.
+The debugger can be shutdown manually if desired using `apui::Debugger::Shutdown()`.

 ```cpp
 // Shuts down the debugger.